clocktower-protocol/clocktower-docs/docs/concepts/01-theprotocol/02-protocol_concepts/04_incentives.md

 #### In kind fees

-As shown above paying the Caller in ETH is not ideal.
+As shown above paying the caller in ETH is not ideal.
 So the solution is to simply pay the fee in the same ERC-20 token as the subscription.
 In order to avoid oracles it will need to be a percentage of the overall transaction.
 But who pays this fee?
 The subscriber or the receiver?

-#### Problem with the receiver paying.
+#### Problem with the Provider paying the Caller

 One might initially think that the receiver should pay a portion of their earnings each period to the Caller.
 This seems simpler since there is only one receiver and they are the one's receiving all the funds.

 But there is an attack vector if we go this route.
-Since we have no way of knowing the ownership of an ethereum address it is possible that combinations of the sender, receiver and caller can be the same entity.
+Since we have no way of knowing the ownership of an ethereum address it is possible that combinations of the subscriber, provider and caller can be the same entity.

-If the subscriber/sender and caller are the same while the receiver pays the fee to the caller there is a situation where the subscriber could sign up for a subscription and but not fund their account.
+If the subscriber and caller are the same while the receiver pays the fee to the caller there is a situation where the subscriber could sign up for a subscription and but not fund their account.
 When the transaction fails the fee would still be extracted from the receiver and paid to the caller (who is also the subscriber.)
 If the fee is higher than the gas costs of signing up for the subscription then the malicious subscriber now has a method of extracting tokens from the receiver.

 #### Problems with the sender paying

-If the receiver can't be the one paying the caller it must the sender/subscriber.
+If the Provider can't be the one paying the caller it must the subscriber.
 But this choice presents additional issues that must be considered.

 The biggest issues revolve around the problem of failed transactions which we will go into in the next sections, [failed transactions](./04_failed_transactions).